-- II 1.
-[Directors] "Committee' s Name, Composition and Attributes of Chairperson" and its Supplementary Explanation - Chapter 3.
+• II 1.
+[Directors] "Committee' s Name, Composition and Attributes of Chairperson" and its Supplementary Explanation a.
+Policies on the Board of Directors' Overall Balance of Expertise, Experience, Capabilities, Diversity, and Scale

+•Chapter 3.
 10. Nomination Process and 11.
 Process of Determining Remuneration in the attached "Basic Policies on Corporate Governance"